-Volunteers aren’t just extra hands.
-They are fresh faces, people to talk with and new friends.
+Volunteers aren’t just extra hands, they are new friends.

 We have many great volunteer opportunities at Valley Village.
 You can help people with developmental disabilities by volunteering as field trip assistants, to work on a project, for an event, or in the office with administrative items.

 Check out our most recent listings on VolunteerMatch.org.
 We post our current volunteer needs there.
 Please contact our Volunteer Coordinator by email or phone, (818) 587-9450 x120, if you’d like to volunteer!
 To get a head start, you can download our volunteer application here.

 Make Saturday’s great!
 A Super Saturday is a once per month opportunity that can take place at a recreation center, church, museum, park, restaurant, movie theater, or other creative venue!
 This is your opportunity to design the event!
 Super Saturday hosts work together with our Recreational Therapist and Development Department to put on an event for our Saturday Recreational Program.
 You supply the fun and we will supply the people.

 The Saturday Recreational Program is community-based and capitalizes on all the available opportunities for fun and leisure in the large metropolitan area of Los Angeles.
 These activities enable our clients to enjoy a vast spectrum of recreational and social experiences.
 Successful Super Saturday’s have included multiple Super Saturday Parties by Hike It Up, Super Saturday with the University of Washington Alumni, Ice Cream Social by the Emblem Club at the Canoga Park Elk’s Lodge, St Patrick’s Day Dance by Hike It Up and the Knights of Columbus of Canoga Park.